 9. Stagnant Affiliate Program ROI.

-Despite increased affiliate spend, fraud activities such as cookie stuffing don’t bring increased business, impacting the ROI for that spend.
+Despite increased affiliate spending, fraud activities such as cookie stuffing don’t bring increased business, impacting the ROI for that spend.

 10. Where there’s smoke, there’s fire

-Several red flags, but no evidence collected?
+Several red flags, but no evidence was collected?
 Inquire about their traffic source and make sure the partner is transparent.
-If they can’t explain clearly, cut your ties with them.Have you experienced any of these red flags of affiliate marketing fraud?
+If they can’t explain clearly, cut your ties with them.Have you experienced these red flags of affiliate marketing fraud?
 I can help.
 Check my affiliate marketing consulting service.

 How to protect yourself from fraud

-Take the following steps to set your program up for success and minimize affiliate fraud.
+Take steps to set your program up for success and minimize affiliate fraud.